-After graduation, Thomas got a job with an agency working in primary schools, from which he achieved a permanent role working in both key stage one and key stage two.
-He is now a class teacher at Pendle Primary Academy, teaching year four across the primary curriculum.
+Following graduation in 2014, Thomas got a job with an agency working in primary schools from which he achieved his current permanent role working in both key stage one and key stage two.
+Thomas works as a class teacher at Pendle Primary Academy, teaching Year Four across the primary curriculum.

-“My duties involve the planning and delivery of lessons to a class of 30.
-I mark and moderate books and I am involved in assessment and rigorous moderation.
-I am also the lead for creativity in the school, leading the arts subjects and lead the Children’s university programme for the school,” the UCLan Alumni said.
+His duties include the planning and delivery of lessons to a class of 30, marking and moderating books and involvement in assessment and rigorous moderation.
+Thomas is also the lead for creativity in the school, leading the arts subjects and the Children’s University programme for the school.

-Reminiscing about university, he said: “My lasting memories of my time at UCLan will be the staff that I became friends with.
+Reminiscing about his time at University, Thomas said: “My lasting memories of my time at UCLan will be the staff that I became friends with.
 The growth of starting out as an 18 year old, to progress and see your relationship with the staff grow into a mutual appreciation of a subject demonstrates how far you have come on your journey.”

-On advising potential students, Thomas says: “The pursuit of education should be done for the love of it, the potential of being able to influence and change your area of interest is a noble goal.
+When asked to give advice to prospective students wishing to follow a similar career, Thomas advised: “The pursuit of education should be done for the love of it, the potential of being able to influence and change your area of interest is a noble goal.
 If the opportunity to study presents itself you should grab it with both hands, having that qualification along with experiences sets you up for future jobs and opportunities.
-Studying opens many doors and introduces you to a world where literally the sky is the limit is regards to what you can achieve.”
+Studying opens many doors and introduces you to a world where literally the sky is the limit in regards to what you can achieve.”